apache/spark/docs/sql-programming-guide.md

 Spark SQL is a Spark module for structured data processing.
 It provides a programming abstraction called DataFrames and can also act as distributed SQL query engine.

+For how to enable Hive support, please refer to the [Hive Tables](#hive-tables) section.

 # DataFrames